1928 Grand Prix season: Mid-season races

 Eight days after the 24 Hours of Le Mans touring-car endurance race, Ettore Bugatti hosted his first Grand Prix Bugatti at Le Sarthe circuit.
 Exclusively for privateer Bugatti owners, it was run over two handicap elimination races and a 16-lap final.
 Prizes were three new Bugatti cars, including the first prize of a supercharged 2-litre grand-prix car (valued at FF165000).
-It attracted 29 drivers, including Dudley Benjafield, Louis Rigal, Louis Charavel and Goffredo Zehender who had just raced there the week beforehand.
+It attracted 29 drivers, including Dudley Benjafield, Louis Rigal, "Sabipa" and Goffredo Zehender who had just raced there the week beforehand.
 The race was won by the wealthy liqueur magnate André Dubonnet.

 The formerly pre-eminent French GP was a shadow of its past.
 The Comminges GP was designated the national race, and run as a handicap event for sports cars.
 Williams won the race in a road-adapted Bugatti 35C ahead of a field of 1100cc cars.

 The German GP was also a sports car race, and run on the full Nürburgring track.
 Won by Rudolf Caracciola and Christian Werner in their big 7-litre Mercedes-Benz SS, the race was notable for the death of Čenĕk Junek.
 Distraught at the death of her husband, Eliška immediately retired from racing.

 The San Sebastián Grand Prix was a Bugatti-only affair, as the entry by Caracciola's Mercedes did not eventuate.
 Although there were only nine starters, it was a high-quality field.
 Divo led initially until his brakes gave out.
 Zehender, Lehoux and Robert Benoist then all had a turn at leading until Chiron was once again able to get to the front and claim the victory.
 Chiron also won the Spanish Grand Prix four days later, which was held as a series of handicap elimination heats for sports cars, before a final race.